How Many Calories Do You Need to Gain Weight (Calorie Surplus)?

 Sometimes, though, this can be easier said than done.

-Factors related to busy lifestyles, poor appetite, early satiety, or certain medical conditions can make it difficult to consistently consume enough calories to gain weight.
+Factors related to busy lifestyles, poor appetite, a fast metabolism, or certain medical conditions can make it difficult to consistently consume enough calories to gain weight.

 Here are some tips to make it easier to increase your calories and gain weight:

 It can be difficult to get the calories you need to gain weight in three square meals.

 Separating your high-calorie meals with high-calorie snacks, however, can make this process much easier by allowing you to spread out your calories.

 Some of the best high-calorie snacks for weight gain include: